Who We Are: Our Story

 +++

-"All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the person of God may be complete, equipped for every good work.”
-[2 Timothy 3:16]
+"All Scripture is breathed out by God and profitable for teaching, for reproof, for correction, and for training in righteousness, that the man of God may be complete, equipped for every good work.”
+[2 Timothy 3:16–17]

 We are called by Jesus to care deeply for others.
 We do this by supporting the church, showing compassion towards one another, nurturing our children in the knowledge and love of Christ, and serving our neighbors.